Tuesday's child is full of grace

 - In Mister Rogers' Neighborhood's Land of Make-believe, there's the royal family: King Friday XIII, his wife Queen Saturday, and their son Prince Tuesday.

-- The highest-ranking underlings of Tauzant in the Jakanja have such names: Manmaruba = Monday, Chuuzubo = Tuesday ("Chu-zu-de-i"), Wendinu = Wednesday, Sargain = Thursday ("Sa-zu-de-i"), Furabijo = Friday (Fu-ra-i-de-i), Satorakura = Saturday, Sandaru = Sunday
+- In Ninpuu Sentai Hurricaneger, the highest-ranking underlings of Tauzant in the Jakanja have such names: Manmaruba = Monday, Chuuzubo = Tuesday ("Chu-zu-de-i"), Wendinu = Wednesday, Sargain = Thursday ("Sa-zu-de-i"), Furabijo = Friday (Fu-ra-i-de-i), Satorakura = Saturday, Sandaru = Sunday

-- In My Hero, Thermoman's Clark Kenting name is George Sunday.
-Post-Jump the Shark, The Other Darrin takes the Secret Identity George Monday.
+- In My Hero (2000), Thermoman's Clark Kenting name is George Sunday.
+The Other Darrin takes the Secret Identity George Monday.